SirDataFR/iabtcfv2/README.md

 ### Encode a TC String

-To encode a TC String, use the `ToTCString()` function on the `TCData` structure.
+To encode a TC String, use `ToTCString() string` on the `TCData` structure.

-To encode a single segment of a TC String, use the `Encode()` function on the appropriate segment.
+To encode a single segment of a TC String, use `Encode() string` on the appropriate segment.

 #### Example
 ```